pinskylab/pinskylab_methods/analysis/rename.md

-In order to make the popmap,  dDocent looks for the "_" in a name and everything before that is the pop name.

-the code used is:
+In order to make the popmap,  dDocent looks for the "\_" in a name and everything before that is the pop name.
+The code used is:

-cut -f1 -d “1" namelist > p
+`cut -f1 -d “1" namelist > p`

-paste namelist p > popmap
+`paste namelist p > popmap`

-rm p
+`rm p`

-where it takes everything before “_” and places it in p.
+where it takes everything before “\_” and places it in p.

 dDocent requires that the name follow the format of Population_sample info, so the naming scheme of L4532 has to be converted to APCL_L4532 as an example for the clownfish project.
 When creating the names file, make sure to account for this.